Check if you need to pay tax when you sell cryptoassets

 To check if you need to pay Capital Gains Tax, you need to work out your gain for each transaction you make.
 The way you work out your gain is different if you sell tokens within 30 days of buying them.

 Your gain is normally the difference between what you paid for an asset and what you sold it for.
-If the asset was free, you’ll need to use the market value when working out your gain.
+In some situations, you may need to use the market value to work out your gain.
+For example, if you have an asset that has been transferred between ‘connected persons’.

-You do not need to pay Capital Gains Tax on the value of the tokens that you’ve already paid Income Tax on.
-You’ll still need to pay Capital Gains Tax on the gain you make after you’ve received them.
+If you have paid Income Tax on any part of your cryptoasset token value then you do not need to pay Capital Gains Tax on that part.
+For example, you may have received the cryptoasset as part of earnings from your employment.
+You’ll still need to pay Capital Gains Tax on any gain you make after you’ve received them.

 You can deduct certain allowable costs, including a proportion of the pooled cost of your tokens when working out your gain.